The Epoch Times

-The Epoch Times is a far-right (Note: Sources describing The Epoch Times as a far-right publication:) international multi-language newspaper and media company affiliated with the Falun Gong new religious movement.
-The newspaper, based in New York City, is part of the Epoch Media Group, which also operates New Tang Dynasty (NTD) Television.
-The Epoch Times has websites in 35 countries but is blocked in mainland China.
+The Epoch Times is an international multi-language newspaper and media company affiliated with Falun Gong, a new religious movement.
+It has been variously described as far-right, (Note: Sources describing The Epoch Times as a far-right publication:) right-wing, (Note: Sources describing The Epoch Times as a right-wing publication:) and conservative.
+(Note: Sources describing The Epoch Times as a conservative publication:) The newspaper, based in New York City, is part of the Epoch Media Group, which also operates New Tang Dynasty (NTD) Television.
+The Epoch Times has websites in 35 countries and is blocked in mainland China.